exces-s/project-lvl3-s258/README.md

 # Pageloader
-This programm downloads the page from web to specified folder (to the program's start directory by default).
+This program downloads the page from web to specified folder (to the program's start directory by default).

 ## project-lvl3-s238